llvm/llvm-project/llvm/docs/RISCV/RISCVVectorExtension.rst

    dead $x0 = VSETVLI $x1, 209, implicit-def $vtype, implicit-def $vl
    renamable $v8m2 = PseudoVADD_VV_M2 $v8m2(tied-def 0), $v8m2, $v10m2, $noreg, 5, implicit $vl, implicit $vtype

 Note that the vector pseudo remains as it's needed to encode the register class for the LMUL.
-Its VL and SEW operands are no longer used.
+Its AVL and SEW operands are no longer used.

-``RISCVAsmPrinter`` will then lower the pseudo instructions into real ``MCInsts``.
+``RISCVAsmPrinter`` will then lower the pseudo instructions into real ``MCInst``\s.

 .. code-block:: nasm